-If you find yourself writing the same fields across multiple queries, fragments can save you time and reduce redundancy.
+When working with large and complex queries, repeating the same fields across multiple queries can lead to redundancy and maintenance headaches.
+This is where fragments come in.
 Fragments allow you to define reusable pieces of query logic that can be shared across multiple queries or mutations.

 fragment UserDetails on User {